 Chocolate Peanut Butter Cups – Low Carb and Gluten-Free

-These are the best low carb peanut butter cups, with a dark chocolate shell and a creamy peanut butter center.
-You won't believe they are good for you!
+These are the best low carb peanut butter cups, easy to make with only 6 ingredients!
+You won't believe this keto treat is good for you!

 Peanut Butter Filling